Doctor of Ministry Degree

 - Be prepared to participate in seminars for two weeks in May/June in each of the next three years.

 - Application must be completed by January 15 (Cohort begins in May).

 Sequence of Courses

 DM810 Orientation Seminar

 Introduces major components of the program.
-During the seminar, students refine their program of study and work on designing learning units.
+During the seminar, students clarify their program of study and work on designing learning units.
 Meets for two weeks in May; 4 cr

 Learning units are primary building blocks of the D.Min. program.
-A learning unit is a specific action-reflection exercise that furthers the candidate’s knowledge, skill, and personal competence in ministry in a specific discipline with carefully defined objectives related to the overall program goal.
-Students develop and complete five learning units.
+A learning unit is a specific action-reflection exercise that furthers the candidate’s knowledge, skill, and personal competence in ministry with carefully defined objectives related to the overall program goal.
+Students develop and complete four learning units.
+16 cr

 DM820 Candidate Seminar

 DM830 Project Seminar

-Begins the third year, in which students design a project based upon their first two years’ work.
-Students are expected to have completed four learning units prior to entering this seminar.
+Begins the third year and focuses on vocation and the D.Min. project based upon their first two years’ work.
 Meets for two weeks in May; 4 cr

-Design and execution of a project is the final stage of the D.Min. program.
-The D.Min. project consists of an original investigation or activity in ministry and affords students an opportunity to develop a mature practice of ministry characterized by careful scholarship.
-12 cr
+Design and completion of a thesis project is the final stage of the D.Min. program.
+The D.Min. project consists of an original investigation or activity in ministry and affords students an opportunity to develop a mature practice of ministry characterized by careful scholarship and pastoral wisdom.
+16 cr